 携帯電話 (けいたい でんわ) Your cell phone number.

 学歴 (がくれき) This is your educational history.
 You do not need to include middle school or things that you completed in high school (unless you are in high school).
-This would should include: your university major, minor and other activities that you may have been part of; also if you received any grants and etc. You may also include a GPA and class ranking if you desire.
+This would include: your university major, minor and other activities that you may have been part of; also if you received any grants and etc. You may also include a GPA and class ranking if you desire.

 職歴 (しょくれき) Similar to your education history, this is your work history.
 This does not need to be crazy long.
 Just include, where (company, not location), how long you worked there, and what your position was.
 You may also write this information as entry and exit dates.

 Both of the above will be listed in the same area on the resume.
-You can either separate them yourself, or you can list them in chronological order combined.
+You can either separate them yourself, or you can list them in the chronological order combined.
 The most recent at the top and going back in time.

 免許 (めんきょ) Licenses.
-If you have a Japanese food handlers permit, English teaching Visa or certificate etc. This is where you are going to list it here.
+If you have Japanese food handlers permit, English teaching Visa or certificate etc. This is where you are going to list it here.
 Make sure you list anything that may be needed at the job.
 Things that don’t pertain may not help your chances of getting the job.

 資格 (しかく) This is where you can list your JLPT level, TOEFL test scores, TOPIK results if you speak Korea or other certifications.